gomesphoto/react-infinite-api/README.md

 ## React Infinite Api

-Demo for using scrollMonitor API within a container Ability to infinity scroll with http request callback
+Demo for using scrollMonitor API within a container with the ability to infinity scroll with http request callback